OpenRoberta/openroberta-gci/README.md

 ### Current information

-*We are applying to Google Code-In.*
+*We have been accepted to Google Code-In.*

+We are creating our tasks and are updating our GCI docs.

 ### Communication

-We are mostly communicating via [gitter](https://gitter.im/open-roberta-lab/).
+We are mostly communicating via [gitter](https://gitter.im/open-roberta-lab/GCI).
+If you have any general questions, come by our GCI channel, some mentors will be available there.

 ### General information